 What is atmospheric pressure?

 Somehow, air exerts a force on us and on everything.
 Therefore, We can define atmospheric pressure as the force exerted by atmospheric air on the earth's surface.
-The higher the height of the earth's surface relative to sea level, the lower the air pressure.
+The higher the altitude of the Earth's surface relative to sea level, the lower the air pressure, which can also affect phenomena such as the cyclones.

 In what units is atmospheric pressure measured?